Klein Tunneling of Spin Polarized Currents in HgTe Quantum Wells: Quantum Wells of with a electrostatic potential barrier

-This solution depends only on the experimental parameters of the BHZ model and the amplitudes are determined by normalization and boundary conditions.
+We consider an electrostatic barrier largely distributed in HgTe QW width, assuming the band inversion in this region, i. e. $d>d_c$.
+Such potential barrier can be an applied back gate voltage or a large electrostatic impurity.
+To study the dynamics along $x$ we introduce a step-like potential barrier according Fig. \ref{fig1}.
+Once translational symmetry is preserved along $y$ (free motion direction, no barrier), we take $k_y = 0$ in Eq. (\ref{H}), so that our proposal may be explicitly written as:

+with $\tilde{M}(k_x)=M-Bk^2_x$, while $V(x)=V_0 \Theta(x-x_0)$ is intended to manipulate the energy of the Dirac fermions near the edge (similarly to chemical potential modifying the Fermi level) and to create a mechanism to control the attenuation of the metallic edge states.

+In order to obtain the dispersion relation of the edge states, we write the eigenvalue equation:

+\\ where $E$ is the energy eigenvalues of the stationary solutions for incident particles in the absence of electrostatic barrier.
+The eingenstates of Eq. (\ref{Heff}) describe opposite spins related by time reversal symmetry, $\mathcal{T} \Psi_{\uparrow}(x)=\Psi_{\downarrow}(x)$.
+We introduce the $ansatz$, $\Psi(x) \propto e^{k x}$, according the Ref. \cite{review}.
 We choose a incident wave incoming from the right side to the left so that the wavenumber is the coefficient $k$, related with the experimental parameters as $k=\frac{1}{2B}(A + i\sqrt{4MB -A^2})$.
 We propose a theoretical situation where $4MB >A^2$, enabling an attenuated and oscillatory solution in the bulk.
-After solving the eigenvector problem: \\ Adopting Landau gauge in the barrier region, $\vec{A}=(0,A_y,0)$, where $A_y(x)=\Theta(x-x_0)B_z x$, we have a perpendicular magnetic field permeating the thin film in $x>x_0$.
-The eingenstates describe opposite spins related by time reversal symmetry (TRS), $\mathcal{T} \Psi_{\uparrow}(x)=\Psi_{\downarrow}(x)$.
-For the two different regions inside the bulk, say, outside ($x\le x_0$) and inside the barrier, $x\ge x_0$ we obtain the reflected ({\em r}) and transmitted ({\em t}) solutions as below:
+Such regime is obtained by follow the tendency values of the experimental data associated to the larger thickness of the QW \cite{review}.
+For the two different regions in the bulk, say, outside ($x < x_0$) and inside the barrier, $(x\ge x_0)$ we obtain the incident ({\em i}), reflected ({\em r}) and transmitted ({\em t}) solutions, as follows: